Information on How to Identify Abdominal Pain

 - Some children can have abdominal pain from constipation but not have any other obvious signs of constipation.
 Some less obvious clues to possible constipation include:

-- Infrequent bowel movements.
+- Infrequent bowel movements

-- Passing small, hard grape-sized pieces frequently.
+- Passing small, hard grape-sized pieces frequently

-- Small stool marks soil his underwear.
+- Small stool marks soil their underwear

-If you think that constipation may be a cause of your child's abdominal pain, click on Constipation for an in-depth discussion on this topic.
+If you think constipation may be a cause of your child's abdominal pain, click on Constipation for an in-depth discussion on this topic.

-These two conditions are not the same thing.
-One is an inability to digest lactose sugar, the other is an allergic reaction throughout the body to milk proteins.
-Both, however, can cause upset stomach and abdominal pain.
+These two conditions are actually not the same thing.
+One is an inability to digest lactose sugar, while the other is an allergic reaction throughout the body to milk proteins.
+Both, however, can cause an upset stomach and abdominal pain.
 Symptoms include:

-- Stomach cramps after eating dairy.
+- Stomach cramps after eating dairy

-- Gas pains.
+- Gas pains

-- Intestinal cramps.
+- Intestinal cramps